 2.13: Gross Negligence or Willful or Reckless Conduct

-Notwithstanding any other provision of 503 CMR 2.00, no Reimbursement for any cost, expense, obligation, or Claim for Bodily Injury or Property Damage or Damage to Natural Resources that was proximately caused from Gross Negligence or Willful or Reckless Conduct on the part of the principal(s) of the Claimant or an employee(s) or agent(s) working under the specific direction of the principal(s) of the Claimant shall be eligible for Reimbursement from the Fund.
+Notwithstanding any other provision of 503 CMR 2.00, no Reimbursement for any cost, expense, obligation, or Claim for Bodily Injury or Property Damage or Damage to Natural Resources that was proximately caused from Gross Negligence or Willful or Reckless Conduct on the part of the principal(s) of the Claimant or an employee(s) or agent(s) working under the specific direction of the principal(s) of the Claimant or Owner/Operator shall be eligible for Reimbursement from the Fund.

 2.14: Joint Payments

-The Board shall make payments only to a Claimant who filed an Application for Eligibility that was approved by the Board.
-However, upon request from a Claimant, or on the Board's own initiative, the Board may make any or all of a payment in the form of a check payable jointly to such Person and another party, or individually to another party including eligible third parties identified in 503 CMR 2.12.
+The Board shall make payments only to an eligible Claimant who filed an Application for Reimbursement that was approved by the Board.
+However, upon request from a Claimant, or on the Board's own initiative, the Board may make any or all of a payment payable jointly to such Person and another party, or individually to another party including eligible third parties identified in 503 CMR 2.12.

 2.15: Advance Payments and Contract Guarantees